8bitPit/Niagara-Issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report when something isn't working

----
+title: ''

-## We're getting a lot of duplicate issues.
+labels: bug
-**Please use GitHub's search function to locate existing tickets and contribute to these instead of opening another one.**
+assignees: ''

 ---